-The loss of any space used for community purposes will only be supported where an equivalent replacement of alternative provision is made for that use within the town centre.
+The loss of any space used for community purposes will only be supported where an equivalent replacement of alternative provision is made for that use or met by an existing facility within the town centre.
 Where an existing community facility is to be vacated the applicant should provide a strategy that indicates what the future use of that building / site might be, including, wherever practicable, reuse for alternative community facilities.